justi1jc/FPS/README.md

 ### Misc
 * Give abilities a static "one-shot" method that uses them without an instance.
 * Make 1-4/D-pad into "quick access" slots that uses an ability's one-shot method.
-* Fix slow movement/responsiveness when framerate dips a bit.

 ## Current Objectives